Maneuvering thruster: Tunnel thrusters

 A bow thruster in action.
 Note the transversal water jet.

 Large vessels usually have one or more tunnel thrusters built into the bow, below the waterline.
 An impeller in the tunnel can create thrust in either direction that makes the ship turn.
 Most tunnel thrusters are driven by electric motors, but some are hydraulically powered.
 These bow thrusters, also known as tunnel thrusters, may allow the ship to dock without the assistance of tugboats, saving the costs of such service.
-Ships equipped with tunnel thrusters typically have a sign marked above the waterline over each thruster on both sides, as a big cross in a red circle: ⨯.
+Ships equipped with tunnel thrusters typically have a sign marked above the waterline over each thruster on both sides, as a big cross in a circle: Ⓧ.

 Tunnel thrusters increase the vessel's resistance to forward motion through the water, but this can be mitigated through proper fairing aft of the tunnel aperture.
 Ship operators should take care to prevent fouling of the tunnel and impeller, either through use of a protective grate or by cleaning.
 During vessel design, it is important to determine whether tunnel emergence above the water surface is commonplace in heavy seas.
 Tunnel emergence hurts thruster performance, and may damage the thruster and the hull around it.